Danaka-dev/solominer2/README.md

 Download the release files and check that the 'solominer' file is allowed to be executed as a program before executing solominer as usual.

-To enable the use of huge pages and advanced cpu configuration requires root privilege, from the terminal in the binary's directory:
+To enable the use of huge pages and advanced cpu configuration requires root privilege, from the terminal in your binary's directory:

 ```sh